-PHASE I: COMPLETED TRAIL
+PHASE 1: COMPLETED TRAIL

 The currently-built section (east of I-295) has slopes and terrain designed for technical mountain biking, walking, and trail running.
 More than six miles of trail make possible off-road round trips of more than ten miles.
 While the trail follows powerlines, most of the trail is in the woods on the edge of the cleared areas.
 The trail includes ravines, rocky bluffs, and vistas to Casco Bay and the Royal River estuary with an unexpected sense of remoteness, even while crossing ten neighborhood streets.
 The map illustrates almost a dozen places to park and access the trail.

-The trail is managed by the Town of Yarmouth, with support from the Royal River Conservation Trust and many others.
+The trail is managed by the Town of Yarmouth, with funding and support from the Royal River Conservation Trust and many others.
 A remarkable amount of volunteer work is necessary to maintain the trail after storms, prepping for mud season, or responding to constant goals of improvement with signs, kiosks, benches, and more.
 Please be especially attentive to trail closures during wet periods, and to trail postings regarding dog leashes and hunting.